MariaJoyceMartins/querys-learnSQL/README.md

 AND first_name LIKE '%s'
 AND LENGTH(first_name) >= 6

-# Comand: Show first name of patients that start with the letter 'C'
+## Command: Show first name of patients that start with the letter 'C'
 Query: SELECT  pt.first_name
 FROM patients as pt
 WHERE pt.first_name LIKE 'C%'

+## Command: Show all patient's first_name, last_name, and birth_date who were born in the 1970s decade.
+Sort the list starting from the earliest birth_date.
+SELECT first_name, last_name, birth_date
+FROM patients
+where birth_date LIKE '197%'
+order by birth_date ASC

+## Command: Show first name and last name of patients that weight within the range of 100 to 120 (inclusive)
+SELECT first_name, last_name
+FROM patients
+where weight between 100 AND 120

+## Command: Update the patients table for the allergies column.
+If the patient's allergies is null then replace it with 'NKA'
+UPDATE patients
+SET allergies = 'NKA'
+WHERE allergies is NULL